-The notes below disclose the impact of the change in accounting policy in the financial information of the Group at the beginning of the comparative period, during and at the end of the comparative period.
+The notes below disclose the impact of the change in accounting policy in the financial information of the Group at the beginning of the comparative period.
 Note 24(c) discloses the impact during and at the end of the current period.